Look no further to learn our recommendations regarding how to choose the best caliber for an African safari hunt.

 Best Caliber For Hunting Plains Game

 Generally speaking, the .270 Winchester is the minimum caliber suitable (and legal) for most species of plains game like impala and springbok, though some countries have a 7mm minimum caliber.
 When using good quality bullets, the .270 (and similar cartridges like the 7mm Remington Magnum) is perfectly capable of taking some larger antelope as well.

 However, the .30-06 Springfield is probably the best all-around caliber for hunting plains game in Africa.
 When using premium 180gr (or heavier) bullets, the .30-06 is powerful enough to ethically take virtually every species of plains game proper shot placement.
 It is also an excellent choice for hunting thin skinned dangerous game like leopard.
 At the same time, the .30-06 Springfield has a relatively mild recoil, has a trajectory suitable for taking shots out to several hundred yards, and most hunters can shoot it accurately.
 The same could be said about the .308 Winchester.

 More powerful, higher velocity, calibers such as the .300 Winchester Magnum, the 8mm Remington Magnum, or the .338 Winchester Magnum certainly have their place in Africa, especially for longer range shots or on really big species of plains game like eland.
 The drawback of these cartridges is the fact that they have more recoil and muzzle blast than lower velocity calibers like the .30-06 Springfield.

 However, if you can shoot them accurately, any of them will perform very well on a wide variety of African species of plains game.
-So, if you’ve got a .300 Win Mag, .300 Ultra Mag, or similar rifle that you shoot well and are comfortable with, by all means take it with you to Africa.
+So, if you’ve got a .300 Win Mag, .300 Ultra Mag, or similar rifle that you shoot well and are comfortable with, by all means take it with you to Africa on your safari hunt.

 Best Caliber For Hunting Dangerous Game